patrickcap/DEPART/grad-project-briefing.md

 - [Made with ML](https://madewithml.com/#foundations) is another great tool for learning about various AI and ML Engineering/ML Software Engineering topics 🎃
 - If you're somehow not bored of uni style lectures and want to attend some more then [MIT's Introduction to Machine Learning](https://openlearninglibrary.mit.edu/courses/course-v1:MITx+6.036+1T2019/course/) is great (or so I'm told)... 🥱
 - For those new to machine learning, you may want to check out [Microsoft's' AI For Beginners course](https://microsoft.github.io/AI-For-Beginners/) 🎊
-- The slides presented during the introduction to REST APIs are [here](https://docs.google.com/presentation/d/1sHFFUFe402n1tTypRAw3BnaHHKQHdA4isS0Cvncb3-Q/edit#slide=id.p)
+- The slides presented during the introduction to REST APIs are [here](https://docs.google.com/presentation/d/1sHFFUFe402n1tTypRAw3BnaHHKQHdA4isS0Cvncb3-Q/edit#slide=id.p) - you may need to request access 😱
-(you may need to request access 😅) **IMPORTANT**: Do not request access from an Airbus email address 🙀
 - The REST API workshop which includes a complete example OpenAPI doc can be found [here](https://github.com/james-zafar/restapi-workshop) and the solution is [here](https://github.com/james-zafar/restapi-workshop-solution) 🧐
-- Finally, for those busy planning their next vacation, consider checking out [New York Times' 52 places to travel in 2023](https://www.nytimes.com/interactive/2023/travel/52-places-travel-2023.html) 🇨🇦🇦🇺🇲🇽🇨🇱🇪🇸🇨🇳🇬🇧
+- Finally, for those busy planning their next vacation, consider checking out [New York Times' 52 places to travel in 2023](https://www.nytimes.com/interactive/2023/travel/52-places-travel-2023.html) 🇨🇦🇲🇽🇦🇺🇨🇱🇪🇸🇨🇳🇬🇧
 - And for those of you that insist on traveling the Ryanair's of the world, here's some information about your [consumer rights](https://www.nytimes.com/2023/07/26/travel/flight-cancellation-delays-tips.html) that you'll inevitably need... 🫣

 #### I've never used Git or GitHub, will this be a problem?